AKI Partner Organization-Uganda Society for the Protection and Care of Animals (USPCA)

 This project needs the support of so many generous individuals-no donation is too small!

-Besides the shelter, the USPCA also has a humane education program and holds community spay/neuter clinics.
+Besides the shelter, the USPCA also has a humane education program and holds community vaccination and spay/neuter clinics.

 Where Did Your Donations Go?